shopware5/devdocs/source/developers-guide/vagrant-phpstorm/index.md

 </div>

 Now press OK to save your settings.
-If you configured your deployment machine successfully, you will be now asked to add the RSA key to your known hosts.
+If you configured your deployment machine successfully, you will now be asked to add the RSA key to your known hosts.
 Press *Yes*.
-After that, you'll get a success message.
+After that, you should get a success message.

 #### Step 3

 After adding your deploy machine, you have to create a mapping between the local and remote files.

 Switch to the Mappings folder and press the "..." near `Deployment path`.
 Choose `/home/vagrant/www/shopware`.
-If the shopware folder doesn't exists, create it here with right click.
+If the shopware folder doesn't exists, create it here with a right click.

 <div style="text-align:center;">